daisynyj/DataIntensive/project0.md

 https://www.tempoiq.com/

 TokuDB
 TokuDB is able to compress the dataset significantly.
-In fact, it would be possible to fill TokuDB°Øs tables with one billion of rows using the same disk size.
+In fact, it would be possible to fill TokuDB‚Äôs tables with one billion of rows using the same disk size.
 One limitation of it is TokuDB requires sequential primary key inserts.
 References:
 http://www.percona.com/blog/2013/05/07/benchmarking-percona-server-tokudb-vs-innodb/

 TeraData
 Teradata delivers an affordable family of purpose built platforms, a high performing technology and innovative industry-specific solutions that enable you to solve a wide range of data warehousing and business challenges.
-They offer the world°Øs largest and most experienced force of industry, data warehousing and business intelligence consultants who will design and implement your system and enable you to drive top and bottom-line growth.
+They offer the world‚Äôs largest and most experienced force of industry, data warehousing and business intelligence consultants who will design and implement your system and enable you to drive top and bottom-line growth.
 Reference:
 http://www.teradata.com/features-and-benefits/?ICID=Atfb&LangType=1033&LangSelect=true

 TIBCO loglogic
 TIBCO LogLogic Analytics adds rich visual analytics to the IT data management power and scalability of TIBCO LogLogic, creating a new level of operational and actionable insight to your IT big data.
 IT operations teams can collect and analyze terabytes of big data generated by IT assets and find actionable information to identify issues within their environment.
 Users will gain insight into patterns from potentially thousands of log sources with the ability to filter and explore log data more easily and interactively then ever before.
-Thousands of customers already use TIBCO LogLogic to manage their enterprise logging requirements ®C now with TIBCO LogLogic Analytics they can more effectively unleash the value hiding within their IT data.
+Thousands of customers already use TIBCO LogLogic to manage their enterprise logging requirements ‚Äì now with TIBCO LogLogic Analytics they can more effectively unleash the value hiding within their IT data.
 Key Features:
 Dynamic log data visualization and pattern discovery Enrich log data with info from disparate data sources for added insight